We Speak on Operations, Organizational Design,

-I speak and facilitate at conferences, workshops, and organizational convenings on AI decision-making, power dynamics, and systems design.
-I share what I'm learning from real implementation work, not just theory.
+We speak and facilitate at conferences, workshops, and organizational convenings on strategic operations, systems design, AI decision-making, and power dynamics in technology adoption.
+We share what we've learned from 12+ years of real implementation work, not just theory.
 Sometimes the answer is "don't use AI for this."
 That's a valuable outcome.

 Schedule ConsultationWhy AI Foundations for Women